-• deciding on strategy
+- deciding on the Company’s strategy

-• reviewing the budget
+- Reviewing the budget

 - evaluating the operations of the executives

-• deciding on the company’s personnel incentive schemes
+- deciding on the Company’s personnel incentive schemes

-In accordance with its charter, the Board of Directors, over and above the aforementioned tasks, gains information on the international market situation for raw skins, becomes familiar with interest safeguarding issues in different market areas and monitors the skin flows into and out of the company.
+In accordance with its charter, over and above the aforementioned duties, the Board of Directors gains information on the international market situation for raw pelts, becomes familiar with the issues regarding interest safeguarding in different market areas, and monitors the flows of pelts into and out of the Company.